llvm/llvm-project/mlir/docs/Dialects/Vector.md

 The section on [LLVM Lowering Tradeoffs](#llvm-lowering-tradeoffs) offers a deeper dive into the current design choices and tradeoffs.

-Note, while LLVM supports vectors of scalable vectors, these are required to be fixed-width arrays of 1-D scalable vectors.
-This means, effectively, that scalable vectors with a non-trailing scalable dimension (e.g.
-`vector<4x[8]x128xf32`) are not convertible to LLVM.
+Note, while LLVM supports arrarys of scalable vectors, these are required to be fixed-width arrays of 1-D scalable vectors.
+This means scalable vectors with a non-trailing scalable dimension (e.g. `vector<4x[8]x128xf32`) are not convertible to LLVM.

 Finally, as a brief reminder, MLIR takes similiar view on scalable Vectors as LLVM does (c.f.
 (Vector Type)[https://llvm.org/docs/LangRef.html#vector-type]):
+> For scalable vectors, the total number of elements is a constant multiple
+> (called vscale) of the specified number of elements; vscale is a positive
+> integer that is unknown at compile time and the same hardware-dependent
-> The size of a specific scalable vector type is thus constant within IR, even
+> constant for all scalable vectors at run time.
+The size of a specific
+> scalable vector type is thus constant within IR, even if the exact size in
-> if the exact size in bytes cannot be determined until run time.
+> bytes cannot be determined until run time.

 Specifically, the size of a scalable vector is not known at compile time, but known and fixed at run time